gorodnichy/vitals/docs/readme.md

 Analysis of Official Data Related to COVID-19 Vaccine Efficacy and Safety -->

-Analysis of Official Data and Sources Related to COVID-19 Vaccine Efficacy and Safety
+Analysis of Official Data Related to COVID-19 Vaccine Efficacy and Safety
 ==================================================